francomar12/mssql-data-of-trips/README.md

 In the context of this solution, an Application should be developed to test the ingestion of data, the notifications and the function to get the weekly average.
 For time issues, only considerations were made.
 One faster solution is run a cmd command or execute a bat file to run the job of the database server.
+  - Execute bat file to run the solution

     Bat folder
     - call_proc.bat